microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

 In this exercise, you will look at the build definition to get an insight of how the code is built as part of the CI pipeline.

-1. Click the **Pipelines** hub in Azure DevOps portal and notice that **Builds** menu is the default selected option.
+1. Click on the **Pipelines** hub in Azure DevOps portal and notice that **Builds** menu is the default selected option.
 Since there is only one build definition - *AzureFunctions_CI*, click **Edit** option in the menu to view the tasks of that build definition.

     ![build definition](images/builddefinition.png)

 1. Before the build is executed, you will make this a **CI** build.
-Click the **Triggers** tab in the build definition.
+Clickon the **Triggers** tab in the build definition.
 Enable the **Continuous Integration** trigger.
 Click **Save & queue**  to save the changes and trigger a build.
 This will ensure that the build process is automatically triggered every time you commit a change to your repository.

     ![CI Trigger](images/enableci.png)
     ![Save and Queue](images/saveandqueue.png)